urbit/developers.urbit.org/content/reference/additional/beacon/overview.md

   want.
 You might like to include things like the IP address of the login request and the browser it came from.
 It's up to you.
 - `expire`: This is the time the request should expire, in milliseconds since the Unix epoch.
-Note it's *milliseconds*, not nanoseconds like the `stamp`.
 You can have it expire whenever you want, but setting it unreasonably soon (like seconds) may mean the user can't get to it in time, especially if there's network latency.
 At least a few minutes from now is a good idea.
+- `time`: This is the timestamp of the request in milliseconds since the Unix epoch.
+You would typically just set it to now.

 ### Updates